microsoft/WhatTheHack/xxx-MasteringLinux/Coach/README.md

 ## Introduction
 Welcome to the coach's guide for the Mastering Linux What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

+**NOTE:** If you are a Hackathon participant, this is the answer guide.
+Don't cheat yourself by looking at these during the hack!
+Go learn something. :)

 ## Coach's Guides
 1. Challenge 01: **[Create a Linux Virtual Machine](../Coach/Solution-01.md)**
 	 - A Linux Virtual machine is the prequise for the challenges, so create a new Ubuntu Linux VM